15 Classic One-Hit Wonders from 1975 You Should Listen to Again

 Image: Wikimedia Commons

-Written by band members Steve Cash and Larry Lee, this mysterious track about a female bartender/drug dealer (the ultimate 70s multitasker) somehow made it onto mainstream radio despite its subject matter.
-Released from their album “It’ll Shine When It Shines” (a title that sounds like something your optimistic aunt would have cross-stitched onto a pillow), “Jackie Blue” climbed to #3 on Billboard’s charts.
-The band changed the character’s gender in the final version, which either adds intrigue or suggests they realized a song about a male drug dealer might not get radio play in 1975.
+Released from their album “It’ll Shine When It Shines,” the title sounds like something your optimistic aunt would have cross-stitched onto a pillow.
+“Jackie Blue” climbed to #3 on Billboard’s charts.
+The band changed the character’s gender in the final version.

 3. Carol Douglas – “Doctor’s Orders” (1975)